BrooksIan/SolrToSparkNotebook/README.md

 Instructions:
 1. Please follow this [tutorial](https://community.hortonworks.com/articles/1282/sample-hdfnifi-flow-to-push-tweets-into-solrbanana.html) to build the Solr collection 'tweets'

-2. Upload the notebook (JSON File) to Apache Zeppelin.
+2. Upload the notebook (JSON File) to Apache Zeppelin

 3. Match the version of Spark with the SolrSpark Connector.
-The version list is included in [here.](https://github.com/lucidworks/spark-solr)
+The version list is included in [here](https://github.com/lucidworks/spark-solr)